GPTron-Team/GPTron/README.md

 <img src='interface.png'>

 # GPTron
 GPTron is a messenger of GPT models from OpenAI.
-It connects users to the language models (GPT3) using a API key provided by the users.
+It connects users to the language models (GPT3).

 ## Free trial key
 It will ask you to validate your user key.
 You can use the trial key 11111.
 You can also get user keys from gogptron.com later.